Beautiful, Can't wait until I can get some. And the Lemon Cuckoos are... WOW

 Related Forum Threads

-- Diffences Between EEs, Ameraucanas, and Araucanas Last post on Today at 1:52 pm in Breeds, Genetics, & Showing
+- Diffences Between EEs, Ameraucanas, and Araucanas Last post on 6/17/14 at 2:47am in General breed discussions & FAQ

-- Cream Legbar Working Group: Standard of Perfection Last post on 4/12/14 at 2:04pm in Breeds, Genetics, & Showing
+- Cream Legbar Working Group: Standard of Perfection Last post on Today at 12:47 am in Exhibition, Genetics, & Breeding to the Standard of Perfection

 The Lowdown on Red Sex Links